2dev2/demogo/README.md

 ## install the required dependencies  [node, golang] on system --
     make init

-#if you get any error try to execute step line by line
+#if you get any error try to execute step line by line from makefile:line 10

 # start the application